Jamill-hallak/Cross_chain_swap/README.md

 Import Axelar ERC20 tokens
 Tokens transferred to an EVM chain using Axelar are not visible in Metamask until you import them.

-Use the "Networks" dropdown list, select your desired chain.
+1. Use the "Networks" dropdown list, select your desired chain.
-View "Assets" and select "Import Tokens".
+2. View "Assets" and select "Import Tokens".
-Paste into "Token Contract Address" the ERC20 address for the token. ("Token symbol" and "token decimal" should be fetched automatically.)
+3. Paste into "Token Contract Address" the ERC20 address for the token. ("Token symbol" and "token decimal" should be fetched automatically.)
-Axelar token contract addresses for each chain can be found at Testnet resources. https://docs.axelar.dev/resources/testnet
+4. Axelar token contract addresses for each chain can be found at Testnet resources. https://docs.axelar.dev/resources/testnet

 The Swap contract provides three functions for transferring tokens to Binance Smart Chain:

-sendUsdcToBinance: Transfers USDC tokens from the Polygon network to Binance Smart Chain.
+. sendUsdcToBinance: Transfers USDC tokens from the Polygon network to Binance Smart Chain.
-sendMaticToBinance: Transfers MATIC tokens from the Polygon network to Binance Smart Chain.
+. sendMaticToBinance: Transfers MATIC tokens from the Polygon network to Binance Smart Chain.
-sendBNBToBinance: Transfers BNB tokens from the Polygon network to Binance Smart Chain.
+. sendBNBToBinance: Transfers BNB tokens from the Polygon network to Binance Smart Chain.

-Usage
+>Usage
 Deploy the Swap contract, passing the following parameters:

 _gateway: The address of the Axelar Gateway contract.